taikuchou/ml-capstone/README.md

    - Lasso Regression
    - XGBoost
 4. Optimize models using GridSearchCV for hyperparameter tuning.
-5. Deploy the best-performing model as a web application (optional).
+5. Deploy the best-performing model as a web application with docker and on the cloud.

 ---